StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm that uses a linear approach to modeling the relationship between a dependent variable and one or more independent variables.
 It assumes a linear relationship between the independent and dependent variables.
 * Appropriate for understanding the relationship between dependent and independent variables when it is assumed to be linear.
 Useful for prediction and inference tasks.
+* Check for and resolve issues like multicollinearity among independent variables, which can skew results, by removing or combining features.
+* Evaluate the relationship assumptions with residual plots to confirm linearity, homoscedasticity, and independence, which are crucial for the model’s validity.

   <img width="500" alt="Linear Regression" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/774fdb83-3c09-46d8-a1aa-40aaa5a05e95">